rayalan/binary-adages/content/pages/profile-employer-questions.md

 ## The Team

 * Can you tell me about the team I'd be working most closely with?
-* Who does the team work closely with? (e.g. quality assurance, user experience, cloud engineering, site reliability engineers) How are those interactions structured?
+* Who does the team work closely with (e.g., quality assurance, user experience, cloud engineering, site reliability engineers)?
+How are those interactions structured?
 * What are the key metrics for whether the team is on the right track?
 * Tell me about a time when there was significant team conflict.
 What happened?
 * Tell me about a time when the team failed.
 What happened?